 Enjoy my wonder friends and Namaste!!!

-Annapurna Circuit Itinerary Day #1: Kathmandu to Besisahar (760 m) and the TIMS & ACAP Permits
+Day 1: Kathmandu to Besisahar (760 m) and the TIMS & ACAP Permits

 Like usual, all great hiking journeys begin in Kathmandu (check out my article about the Best Day Trips from Kathmandu here!!!), the chaotic yet beautiful capital of Nepal.